 This concludes the configuration of MySQL, therefore we will quit the session by typing:

-With the ownCloud server installed and the database set up, we are ready to turn our attention to configuring ownCloud.
+With the ownCloud server installed and the database set up, we are ready to turn our attention to configuring the ownCloud application.

-In order to access the ownCloud web interface, open a web browser and navigate to the following:
+To access the ownCloud web interface, open a web browser and navigate to the following address:

 If a self-signed certificate is being used, you will likely be presented with a warning because the certificate is not signed by one of your browser’s trusted authorities.
 This is expected and normal.
 We are only interested in the encryption aspect of the certificate, not the third-party validation of our host’s authenticity.
 Click the appropriate button or link to proceed to the ownCloud admin page.